Shaken Dynamics on the 3-D Cubic Lattice: Proofs of the main results

 \\ with:

 To bound $\tilde{\xi}$, we rewrite $H_{2\lambda}(\sigma)$ in terms of \emph{$3d$-Peierls contours} defined in the following way: for each pair nearest neighboring sites $x$ and $y$ such that $\sigma_x\sigma_y = - 1$, we build a square unitary plate that is orthogonal to the segment between $\sigma_x$ and $\sigma_y$ and passing through the midpoint of this segment.
-In this way, starting from a spin configuration $\sigma$, we can introduce a family of closed polyhedra (or $3d$-Peierls contours configuration) $\Gamma(\sigma)=\{\gamma_1,\dots,\gamma_N\}$ separating the regions with spin $ + $ 1 from those with spin $ -1 $.\footnote{The correspondence between $\sigma$ and $\Gamma(\sigma)$ is one to one with $\pm 1$ boundary conditions and is one to two with periodic boundary conditions.}
+In this way, starting from a spin configuration $\sigma$, we can introduce a family of closed polyhedra (or $3d$-Peierls contours configuration) $\Gamma(\sigma)=\{\gamma_1,\dots,\gamma_N\}$ separating the regions with spin $ + $ 1 from those with spin $ -1 $.\footnote{The correspondence between $\sigma$ and $\Gamma(\sigma)$ is one to two for periodic boundary conditions and one to one if at least one spin is fixed, this includes the case of ``plus'' or ``minus'' boundary conditions.}

 Denote by $B^-$ the total number of $-1$ bonds in $B_\Lambda$, that is the total number of edges with spins of opposite sign on its endpoints and by $B_{TOT}$ the total number of bonds in $B_\Lambda$.